ischmidt20/cbbBot/README.md

 Automatically creates game threads for r/CollegeBasketball.

 Overview of files:
 - `cbbBot.py`: The actual bot.
-Logs into Reddit, checks messages, edits and submits threads, etc.
+Logs into Reddit, checks messages, submits threads.
+- `cbbBot_edit.py`: Edits game threads.
+Separated into own script so that rate limits in regards to editing do not affect posting of threads.
 - `cbbBot_data.py`: Contains various functions used by cbbBot.
 Gets r/CollegeBasketball ranking, gets game info from ESPN, and matches different names for the same team.
 - `cbbBot_text.py`: Builds the markdown threads and title given the data.
 - `cbbBot_newday.py`: Automatically schedules Top 25 games for the day.